Adult Volunteer Program

 - I have heard about hospital volunteers who “cuddle” premature infants and newborns.
 How can I do that?

 - These openings are called NICU Volunteers (Neonatal Intensive Care Unit) and are so popular that we rarely have openings.
 Please check our website regularly to see if the needs have changed.

 - I just had a physical.
 Why do I need a health appointment?

 - Your safety and the safety of our patients and staff is our first priority.
-The only way we can assure that is when you have been seen by our staff at Occupational Medicine.
+The only way we can assure that is when you have been seen by our staff at Employee Health.
 The will also confirm that your vaccinations and other health-related requirements are up-to-date.